Nikhil2001/Network-management-with-snmp/README.md

-2.Python scripts were written to calculate rate of each counter and the corresponding rates where inserted in INFLUXDB database and rates are observed in GRAFANA for rate visualisation/Graph

-prober and grafana folder contains scripts related to above topic
+2.Python scripts were written to calculate rate of each counter and the corresponding rates where inserted in INFLUXDB database and rates are observed in GRAFANA for rate visualisation/Graph .prober and grafana folder contains scripts related to above topic

-3.Traphandler and Traplistning system was developed to manage devices using python
+3.Traphandler and Trap listening system was developed to manage devices using python